 The two main varieties of the Goji plant are "Lycium barbarum" and "Lycium chinense", although over 70 different species are known throughout the world, many of them native to Europe.
 It belongs to the nightshade family (Solanaceae) which includes tomatoes, eggplant, peppers and potatoes.
 The berries have a mild sweet and sour taste, kind of a mixture between cherries and cranberries.

-The use of Goji berries in the eastern traditional medicines are used to treat the liver, the eyes, kidney problems, headaches, hypertension, lower back problems and to boost fertility.
+Goji berries are used in the Traditional Chinese Medicine for alleviating mineral deficiency, combating heat distress, dispelling wind, enhancing eyesight, to treat the liver, the kidneys, hypertension, lower back problems and to boost fertility.

-Although the berries are hailed as the real deal, before we go any further we would like to point out that in the eastern traditional medicines every part of the plant is used for it's different medicinal properties, including the leaves, the buds, the roots and of course the berries.
-Let's take a look at the scientific research that has been done so far:
+In the eastern traditional medicine every part of the plant is used for it's different medicinal properties, including the leaves, the buds, the roots and of course the berries.

 L. barbarum and L chinense leaves have been widely used as functional tea, medicinal vegetables, and herbal drugs in the traditional medicines of Tibet and China and they believe that the Goji leaves facilitate several biological activities in enhancing immunity, clearing away blockages, relieving rheumatic pains, combating heat distress, dispelling wind, helping saliva secretion, helping digestion and bowel movements.

 The latest studies on Goji leaves were done by Andrei Mocan PhD and his colleagues in Basel, Switzerland and Hamburg, Germany, supported by the German Federal Environmental Foundation (DBU).

 Two of the predominant compounds in Goji leaves are Chlorogenic acid and Rutin, which are compounds intensively researched lately by scientist around the world, mainly for their antioxidant and anti-inflammatory qualities.